Batch Process Trigger Daily API

 Content-Type: application/json

-The request body must be minified (compact) JSON.
+The request body must be minified (compact) JSON, with no spaces.
 A request that is not minified will fail.

 Here's a breakdown of the request body parameters: